U.S. firm seeks $561 million from Tanzania in power supply dispute

 Tanzania has reserves of over 57 trillion cubic feet (tcf) of natural gas but faces chronic power shortages due its reliance on hydro-power dams in a drought-prone region, forcing its utility to buy from the private firms.

-Symbion's spokesperson Julie Foster said it sued TANESCO at the International Chamber of Commerce's International Court of Arbitration in Paris on March 13, saying it had failed to honour a 15-year agreement.
+Symbion's spokesperson Julie Foster said it sued TANESCO at the International Chamber of Commerce's International Court of Arbitration in Paris on March 13, saying it had failed to honor a 15-year agreement.

 "The power purchase agreement is now terminated and the amount claimed is $561 million.
 Since the case is a very simple case to adjudicate, we hope that it will not take too long for the arbitration to come to a conclusion," Foster told Reuters.